nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

   * Loops through all medicines to `getStockId()` to compare and get the specified stock.
   * Then call `setDeleted()` to delete the stock.

-If MediVault determines that it is executing deletion by expiry date, it will execute accordingly.
+If MediVault determines that it is executing deletion by expiry date, it executes accordingly.
 The behaviour of this command is to delete all stock before or equals to the specified date.
-This is because we would want to delete all expired stock and if a date is specified, all the date before will also be expired.
+This is because we would want to delete all expired stock and if a date is specified, all the date before is also expired.

 The sequence diagram for delete by expiry date is shown below.